gyamzosherpa/gyamzosherpa/README.md

-# 💫Hi, i am Gyamzo Sherpa :
+# 💫Hi, I am Gyamzo Sherpa :
 I just love coding.
 I have been learning to code for more than 3 and a half years.
 My first project was an "online store" based on PHP, it was a group project, later I switched to MERN.
 Since then I do coding using MERN because I m been in love with this programming language.

 🌍  I'm based in kathmandu, Nepal <br/><br/>